- In case of looking for a solution to fix the Dism.exe error 1392 on Windows 10, let us help you out.

 - Update your computer device drivers as 1392 errors can be related to corrupt or outdated device drivers.
-Finding the exact driver for the dism.exe error 1392 problem can be hard, but you can use a driver update tool to automate the process.
-The error may not be related to drivers but it is good to ensure all drivers are updated for optimum PC performance
+Finding the exact driver for the dism.exe error 1392 problem can be hard, so make sure to use the best driver update software.

 - Uninstall and reinstall the program associated with the dism.exe error 1392.

 - Perform a clean Windows installation.
-Backup all your files and data before beginning this time-consuming process.
-It is a last resort in trying to resolve the error 1392 issue, but it will erase everything from your hard drive, so you can start with a fresh system.
+Back up all your files and data before beginning this time-consuming process.
+It is the last resort in trying to resolve the error 1392 issue, but it will erase everything from your hard drive, so you can start with a fresh system.
 It also cleans out accumulated junk.